Powered by MOMENTUM MEDIA

 Pinto acknowledged that audit and accounting professionals face ever-increasing demands and a constantly evolving regulatory landscape.

-Van Onselen said that more needs to be done to ensure the reality of work life meets the expectation of the next generation of talent and that the profession is doing everything it can to ensure that workplaces are as inclusive, respectful and fair as possible.
+Van Onselen said that more needs to be done to ensure the reality of work life meets the expectations of the next generation of talent and that the profession is doing everything it can to ensure that workplaces are as inclusive, respectful and fair as possible.

 “Employers need to be more focused than ever on providing flexible working arrangements, including remote options, four-day weeks and other inventive solutions, enabled by the profession’s high use of technology," she said.

-“Next generation talent is looking for financial stability and a career aligned with their personal values.
+“Next-generation talent is looking for financial stability and a career aligned with their personal values.

 "The accounting and audit professions offer unparalleled opportunities to make a meaningful impact on society, whether through advancing sustainable practices or upholding financial integrity.”